PTSD Worsens for Veterans During COVID-19 Pandemic

 “Lack of trust, being viewed as weak, and fear of judgment are a few common contributors that hold veterans back from asking for help and receiving the treatment they desperately need,” said Andy Ansola, Salute to Recovery Group Facilitator at Recovery First Treatment Center.

-The Salute to Recovery program offers veterans an evidence-based approach to addiction treatment.
+The Salute to Recovery program is a specialized addiction treatment program for veterans and first responders.
 Blended in with this program is treatment for co-occurring mental health disorders that commonly affect active-duty military and veterans, like PTSD.

 Now, after more than two years of living through the COVID-19 pandemic, U.S military veterans living with PTSD, substance use disorders (SUD), or other co-occurring mental health conditions, have been especially impacted.